 Upcoming Medical Conferences in AuroraSearch Criteria : United States of America Aurora

 Japan Lab 2019 is organized by University of Colorado School of Medicine - Department of Otolaryngology and will be held from Aug 26 - 30, 2019 at Center for Surgical Innovation, Aurora, Colorado, United States of America.
-Description: The 2019 Japan Lab will be held in Denver, Colorado U.S.A. at the Center for Surgical Innovation on the Anschutz Medical Campus of the University of Colorado.
-The course will be directed by Dr. Stephen Cass, MD, and Dr. Douglas Backous, MD in collaboration with other prominent surgeons in the US and Europe. • Five-day intensive hands-on experience at the state-of-the-art Center for Surgical Innovation Lab • Available to all levels of clinical practice • Whole-head dissection with up-to-date surgical techniques, technologies and equipment • Supervised by experienced neurotologists • Educational opportunities that are not available in Japan.
+Description: The course will be directed by Dr. Stephen Cass, MD and Dr. Douglas Backous, MD in collaboration with other prominent surgeons in the US and Europe. • Five-day intensive hands-on experience at the state-of-the-art Center for Surgical Innovation Lab • Available to all levels of clinical practice • Whole-head dissection with up-to-date surgical techniques, technologies and equipment • Supervised by experienced neurotologists • Educational opportunities that are not available in Japan.
 This course has received rave reviews since its inception and has significantly contributed to the clinical and surgical training of many Japanese Otologic Surgeons.
 Additional details will be posted as soon as they are available.

 Sep 06 - 08, 2019 | USD $2600 | Aurora, Colorado